 Crabtree was attending the Honors Banquet to accept the Nathan W. Dougherty Award, the college’s most prestigious recognition.
 In his comments about the gift, Crabtree said that the chair was established to attract, retain and recruit world-class professors to the ECE Department.

 “CTI’s name has stood strong in the Knoxville community and PET (positron emission tomography) medical diagnostic imaging industry from 1983 until 2005,” Crabtree said.
-“It is our hope that this CTI Chair, together with Dr. Min Kao’s $17.5 million gift to the Department of Electrical and Computer Engineering, are cornerstones paving the way for a new standard of excellence for the University of Tennessee’s Tickle College of Engineering.”
+“It is our hope that this CTI Chair, together with Min Kao’s $17.5 million gift to the Min H. Kao Department of Electrical Engineering and Computer Science, are cornerstones paving the way for a new standard of excellence for the University of Tennessee’s Tickle College of Engineering.”